Dragonmystic707/exalted-reincarnated/docs/System/Projects.md

 controlled manner.

 -   **Minor** (-2 to Scale).
-The repairs and/or changes needed to be made are significant enough to warrent attention, but will not consume the Character endlessly.
+The repairs and/or changes needed to be made are significant enough to warrant attention, but will not consume the Character endlessly.

 -   **Major** (-1 to Scale).
-There is significant damage or resitance to your changes.
+There is significant damage or resistance to your changes.

 -   **Monumental** (-0 to Scale).
 It would be the same amount of effort to repair and or alter the Project as it would be to create a new